adeira/universe/src/eslint-config-adeira/README.md

 Please note: this Eslint runner not only runs all the tests much faster but it also performs automatic fixes.
 This is currently no-opt.

+You can also suppress warnings in report by `--no-warnings` option.
+This is not to make you ignore warnings, rather an utility to easily filter out problems in changed code while you are in process of updating your legacy codebase with a lot of warnings.

 ## Tip

 You can benefit from the main Jest executor much more.
 You can for example use watch mode to watch changes in one directory: